 Responsible property management

-An online rental property manager has numerous responsibilities, from the daily mundane tasks to the critical seasonal and ad hoc ones.
+An online rental property manager has numerous responsibilities, from daily mundane tasks to critical seasonal and ad hoc ones.
 Taking care of all of them would be difficult, if not for property management applications.
-These integrate innovative technologies that change the way property administration is done–shorter waiting times for both the manager and clients, better market predictions, accurate numbers and no more paper-pushing.
-As a result, managers can take care of their core responsibilities that include tenant screening, rent setting and collection, property maintenance, and budgeting.
+These integrate innovative technologies that change the way property administration is done – shorter waiting times for both the manager and clients, better market predictions, accurate numbers, and no more paper-pushing.
+As a result, managers can take care of their core responsibilities which include tenant screening, rent setting & collection, property maintenance, and budgeting.

 Property management is not all about that, however.
 In the case of subdivisions, gated communities, condominium residences, and the like, it is also the job of a property administrator to create a cohesive and welcoming community.